xapp-le/SnappyUbuntuCore/README.md

 sudo apt-get install build-essential u-boot-tools lzop debootstrap gcc-arm-linux-gnueabihf device-tree-compiler
 ```

 Make sure your build environment is based on Ubuntu 16.04 or later.
-Then, you need to install snappy tools from PPA, for creating image.
+Then, you need to install snappy tools, for creating image.

 ```bash
 sudo apt-get update